dgraph-io/dgraph/wiki/content/howto/load-balancing-nginx.md

 ### Install nginx using the following `apt-get` command:

-After you have set up the, install the latest stable nginx.
+After you have set up your Dgraph Clusteer, install the latest stable nginx.
 Use the following command:
 ```
 apt-get install nginx
 ```